 This theme sets out to investigate a multispecies Viking society, in which human beings constitutes a minor part of a broader reality.
 Changing environmental conditions represented risks and opportunities, which challenged the multispecies Viking society in numerous ways.
 In a changing world, humans, animals and plants responded and acted, and by doing so interacted with, and altered, their environment.
 Human interaction with the natural world was complex; Forests were sanctuaries, oceans a route, plants were food, wood served as building material, and minerals were the source to weapons and tools.
 The close interaction between humans and animals was essential in farm life, and the energy and strength of wild animals were upheld as ideals.
 How did the changing environmental conditions affect the multispecies Viking society?

 In line with current guidelines for public arrangements, the conference will only be able to receive 80 participants including presenters but parts of the program will be live-streamed.
 If further restrictions for public arrangements prevents a physical conference, we will provide a fully digital alternative.
-We will open for registration in the first week of May when a final program and link for registration/payment will become available here.
+See our preliminary program of confirmed papers HERE.

 The conference fee is 250 NOK and includes lunch/refreshments at the conference.
 A pizza-night will be arranged on November 24th at additional 100 NOK.
 A conference dinner will be held on November 25th for additional 550 NOK.